Nules84/CI_PP1_NewPK/README.md

    *  Searching for high quality, bespoke artwork for their home or treasured gift.
    * Clear easy to find pricing.
    *  Intuitive ordering process.

+## UX

+###Ideal client
+The ideal client for this business is:

+   *  English speaking.
+   *  Has disposable income.
+   *  Can be anywhere in the world.

+Visitors to this website are searching for:

+   *  An artist to create a commissioned painting to decorate their home.
+    And/or a bespoke gift.

+This project is the best way to help them achieve these things because:

+   *  Most artists' websites have very poor UX.
+    Other artists' websites are over complicated and produce information overload quickly.
+    This website is:
+       *  Easy to navigate.
+       *  Steps the client through easy to understand learnable information.
+       *  Gives the client the information they need without overloading them.
+       *  Guiding them to the goal of the website - to fill out the contact form.

+User stories

+   *  As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
+   *  As a new visitor to the website, I want view this artist's gallery, and view their work in detail so I can decide if I want to commission their work.
+   *  As a new visitor to the website, I want learn more about the artist, so I can feel I connect with him as a person.
+   *  As a potential client, I want to know what past clients thought of their artwork and the service they received.
+   *  As a potential client, I want to view expected prices for a portrait, so I can decide if it is within my budget to order.
+   *  As an interested client, I want to understand the ordering process, so I know what steps to take next.
+   *  As an interested client, I want an easy to fill in contact form, so I can make contact with the artist and place my order.
+   *  As an interested observer and/or potential client, I want to follow the artist on social media, so I can keep up with her latest news.
+   *  As a returning visitor to the website, who has already decided to contact the artist, I want to be able to find out where the artist is geographically so that I might pick up my commission if required.

 ## Design